 “There’s enough in Hoke’s perceptive dialogue to convey the gist of the situation and lead to a moving conclusion... a well thought-out play with a unique ending.” –Ventura County Star

-The production materials for Flowers in the Desert include:
+The Authorized Materials/Rehearsal Package for Flowers in the Desert consists of:

 10 Production Scripts / $130.00 (shipping included)